 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-The programme for routine examination of neonates and infants varies between countries in the UK.
-In England, all parents are offered a head to toe physical examination of their baby.
+All babies born in the UK should have an examination within the first few days of life.
 This includes specific checks of the hips, heart, eyes and, for boys, the testes.
-The examination takes place within 72 hours of birth and again at 6-8 weeks of age.
+The examination usually takes place within 72 hours of birth and again at 6-8 weeks of age.

 Initial post-delivery examination

 The Apgar score gives a reproducible, quantitative, semi-objective assessment of neonatal condition that is useful for assessing a baby's progress or deterioration immediately after delivery.
-It is important to document it for medicolegal reasons.
-It is most useful following complicated births or where there are unanticipated problems with the baby after delivery.
-It should be checked at delivery and two and five minutes subsequently; these results should be documented in the partogram, maternal and neonatal notes.
+It should be checked at one minute, at five minutes and, if needed, at ten minutes after birth.

 The Apgar Scoring System